Officer fatally shot while serving warrant in Milwaukee

-MILWAUKEE (AP) — A Milwaukee police officer who was shot as he served a warrant on the city’s south side died of his injuries Wednesday, according to the Milwaukee Medical Examiner’s Office and the city’s mayor.
+MILWAUKEE (AP) — A 17-year police veteran was shot and killed as he served a warrant on the Milwaukee’s south side Wednesday, police officials said.

-The officer was pronounced dead after being rushed to Froedtert Hospital following the shooting in a residential neighborhood late Wednesday morning, according to the medical examiner.
-Details about the shooting weren’t immediately released.
+Assistant Milwaukee Police Chief Michael Brunson said at a news conference Wednesday afternoon that the officer was 35 years old.
+The officer’s name has not been released.

-Numerous officers gathered at the hospital.
-Milwaukee police planned a procession from the hospital to the medical examiner’s office downtown.
+Brunson said the officer who died was “well beloved by everyone in the department.”

 Most Read Nation & World Stories